 - Verbal Reasoning

 Typically, the test extends for a total time of two hours and fifteen minutes.
 The Analytical Writing section for both the test formats extends for a total time of one hour.
-For detailed GRE test information on test structure of the Computer-based Test, refer to: http://www.ets.org/gre/revised_general/about/content/cbt/.
-For knowing the test structure of the Paper-based Test, refer to: http://www.ets.org/gre/revised_general/about/content/pbt/
+For detailed information on test structure of the Computer-based Test, refer to: http://www.ets.org/gre/revised_general/about/content/cbt/.
+To understand the test structure of the Paper-based Test, refer to: http://www.ets.org/gre/revised_general/about/content/pbt/

 GRE Question Types

 - The information mentioned below presents to you the information pertaining to the types of questions in writing that will be two tasks, each of which needs to be responded by presenting an essay.
 You will get 30 minutes to write each essay.
 The tasks are 'Issue task' and an 'Argument task'.

 - The Verbal section consists of three types of questions - Reading Comprehension, Text Completion and Sentence Equivalence questions.
 This section contains only multiple-choice questions.
 The reading comprehension questions are based upon passages or texts, text completion questions involve filling the blanks with appropriate phrases and sentence equivalence questions deal with vocabulary.